 While we’re fairly new residents of Washington, DC, we’re well accustomed to the city grind.
-And like many city dwellers, we really appreciate taking a relaxing break to the countryside.
-Two and a half hours south of DC, is the lovely and historic town of Charlottesville, where among other things, Thomas Jefferson founded the University of Virginia.
-His home of Monticello is nearby, along with the historic Prospect Hill Plantation Inn, where we recently stayed for a romantic weekend away.
+And like many city dwellers, we appreciate a relaxing break to the countryside.
+Two and a half hours south of Washington, DC, is the lovely and historic town of Charlottesville, where among other things, Thomas Jefferson founded the University of Virginia.
+His home of Monticello is nearby, along with historic Prospect Hill Plantation Inn, where we recently stayed for a romantic weekend away.

 Storied History at Prospect Hill Plantation Inn

 When you set foot on the beautiful 40 acre Louisa County property, you take a step back in time.
 Prospect Hill is the oldest continually operating frame-house plantation in Virginia, with the manor house dating back to 1732.
 Along with being a short drive from the homes of several former presidents, it’s near civil war battlefields and there are also wineries just down the road.
 Virginia houses the homes of 8 former US presidents, more than any other US state.

 Prospect Hill offers guests a choice of 11 distinct rooms.
 Some are in the Manor House, and some are in separate cabins.
 The “boys cabin” actually dates back to 1699 and was the original home built on the property.
 By American standards, it’s extremely rare to be able to sleep somewhere that old.
 In recent years, they’ve added modern comforts like a plush bed and whirlpool jacuzzi in the adjoining bathroom to the cabin from 1699.